lucasfogliarini/geoContrast/readme.md

-retired.
+discontinued.

-new repository, javascript pure: https://github.com/lucasfogliarini/gps
+new repository, javascript only: https://github.com/lucasfogliarini/gps